 6.G.2.
 Find the volume of a right rectangular prism with fractional edge lengths by packing it with unit cubes of the appropriate unit fraction edge lengths, and show that the volume is the same as would be found by multiplying the edge lengths of the prism.
 Apply the formulas $V = I w h$ and $V = b h$ to find volumes of right rectangular prisms with fractional edge lengths in the context of solving real-world and mathematical problems.
 EE6.G.2.
-Demonstrate volume. right rectangular prisms (using a formula) and describe the volume.
+Demonstrate volume.
+Level IV AA Students will: EE6.G.2.
+Calculate the volume of right rectangular prisms (using a formula) and describe the volume.
 Level III AA Students will: EE6.G.2.
-Given numerical pe has a larger volume $h = 5 \text{ cm}$ $w = 4 \text{ cm}$ $4 \text{cm} \times 5 \text{cm} = 240 \text{ cm}^3$ 6.G.3.
+Given numerical representations of volume, place three objects in order from least to greatest volume.
+Level II AA Students will: EE6.G.2.
+Given two shapes to compare Level I AA Students will: EE6.G.2.
+Identify rectangular prisms and Volume (V) = 5 cm × 5 cm = , identify which shap d cubes, and fill the Volume of Rectangular Prism lume (V) = length (I) × width (w) × he h = 5 cm = 5 cm Volume (V) = 125 cm 3 pe has a larger volution inside to represent $\frac{hs}{h=5 \text{ cm}}$ $h = 5 \text{ cm}$ $h = 5 \text{ cm}$ $w = 4 \text{ cm}$ $12 \text{ cm} \times 4 \text{ cm} \times 5 \text{ cm} = 240 \text{ cm}^3$ ume.
+6.G.3.
 Draw polygons in the coordinate plane given coordinates for the vertices; use coordinates to find the length of a side joining points with the same first coordinate or the same second coordinate.
 Apply these techniques in the context of solving real-world and mathematical problems.
 EE6.G.3.
 Plot points on a coordinate grid.
 Level IV AA Students will: EE6.G.3.
-Plot the points of a given shape in quadrant 1.
-Level III AA Students will: EE6.G.3.
-Identify the points plotted in quadrant 1 on a coordinate grid.
+Plot the points of a given shap Level III AA Students will: EE6.G.3.
+Identify the points plotted in que coordinate grid.
 Level II AA Students will: EE6.G.3.
-Plot one point in quadrant 1 of a coordinate grid.
+Plot one point in quadrant 1 of grid.
 Level I AA Students will: EE6.G.3.
-Connect the points plotted on a coordinate grid to draw a polygon.
-Quadrant II (-, -) Quadrant I (+, +) S X Quadrant IV (+, -) 6.G.4.
+Connect the points plotted on to draw a polygon. be in quadrant 1. uadrant 1 on a f a coordinate a coordinate grid Quadrant II (-, +) 2 4 Quadrant III (-, -) y Quadrant I (+, +) 0 x Quadrant IV (+, -) 6.G.4.
 Represent three-dimensional figures using nets made up of rectangles and triangles, and use the nets to find the surface area of these figures.
 Apply these techniques in the context of solving real-world and mathematical problems.
 EE6.G.4.
-Identify common threedimensional shapes.
+Identify common three- dimensional shapes.
 Level IV AA Students will: EE6.G.4.
-Identify three-dimensional shapes as using a two Ex.
-Given a cylinder, what is the matching real-world object Level III AA Students will: EE6.G.4.
-As related to real-world objects, identify common dimensional shapes. (i.e. sphere, cube, cylinder) ot? ation (net).
+Identify three-dimensional sha Ex.
+Given a cylinder, what is the match Level III AA Students will: EE6.G.4.
+As related to real-world object dimensional shapes. (i.e. sphere, cube, apes as using a two- ing real-world objec is, identify common , cylinder) -dimensional repres sentation (net).